Our Producers

 We are obsessed with excellence, with the vision, restlessness and wisdom required to make and do something extraordinary.
 The magic of wine is that this drive translates to an object of emotion, one that touches you with beauty, pleasure and fascination.
 We believe our producers represent the greatest collection of exceptional wines in the world.

-Ginga Shizuku comes from the Kojima Sohonten Brewery founded in 1597, making them one of the oldest active breweries in Japan.
+The brewery was founded in 1597, making them one of the oldest active breweries in Japan.
 After the Kojima family became the exclusive purveyor of sake to the famous Uesugi samurai clan, the Kojima family became known as samurai royalty.
 Located in the Yonezawa region of Yamagata, a city known for its warrior legacy.
 Current president Kenichiro Kojima is the 24th generation of the legendary Kojima family.

 Mantensei